jazzband/Watson/docs/user-guide/commands.md

 -----|-----
-`-f, --from DATE` | Date and time of start of tracked activity  [required] `-t, --to DATE` | Date and time of end of tracked activity  [required] `--help` | Show this message and exit.
+`-f, --from DATE` | Date and time of start of tracked activity  [required] `-t, --to DATE` | Date and time of end of tracked activity  [required] `-c, --confirm-new-project` | Confirm addition of new project.
+`-b, --confirm-new-tag` | Confirm creation of new tag.
+`--help` | Show this message and exit.

 ## `aggregate`